No-Regret Gaussian Process Optimization of Time-Varying Functions: The W-SparQ-GP-UCB algorithm

 where $\mathrm{KL}$ is the Kullback–Leibler divergence. \end{proposition}

 Proposition~\ref{Prop:BoundKL} provides a key insight: the virtual, time-invariant GP posterior can be arbitrarily well approximated with only~${\mathcal{O}}(\log^d(t))$ additional queries at each iteration~$t$.
-Leveraging this mechanism, we introduced \textbf{SparQ-GP-UCB} in~\cite{mauduit2025time}, which approximates the virtual setting at each iteration by asking~$Q_t$ additional queries at step~$t$.
+Leveraging this mechanism, SparQ-GP-UCB is introduced in~\cite{mauduit2025time}.
+At each iteration~$t$, it approximates the virtual setting by asking~$Q_t$ additional queries at step~$t$.